ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 RK3588 [features 7 PCIe lanes](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/PCIe_and_ARMv8_SoCs.md).
 Four times Gen3 and three times Gen2, the latter all pinmuxed with either SATA or USB3.

 The Gen3 implementation supports the following modes (often called 'bifurcation'): 1 x x4 (default 'NVMe mode'), 4 x x1, 2 x x2 and 1 x x2 + 2 x x1.
-Whether bifurcation really works with the Key M slot is [yet unknown](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/140?u=tkaiser).
+On ROCK 5B two clocks are routed to the M.2 key M slot as such with a device-tree overlay [x4 can be turned into 2 x x2 without an additional PCIe switch](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/410?u=tkaiser).

 Of the three Gen2 lanes Radxa used one to attach the RTL8125BG NIC, another is routed to the key E M.2 slot which can be turned into SATA via a DT overlay.
 The other possible lane is USB3 instead.